open-template-hub/.github/.github/ISSUE_TEMPLATE/workflow.md

 ---
-name: Documentation request
+name: Workflow request
-about: Suggest a documentation for this project
+about: Suggest a workflow for this project
 title: ''
-labels: documentation
+labels: workflow
 assignees: ''

 ---